 Following the mortgage industry and Land Registry decisions to dematerialise title deeds to properties in the early 2000’s, there has been a huge rise in property related fraud.
 The idea behind the decision was to save money on production and storage costs, as well as time producing documents.
 No longer are owners required to produce an actual Land or Charge Certificate, which were only issued by the Land Registry.
 Instead, all that is required is a copy of the Registry’s electronic copy of the title.

 A recent High Court decision has highlighted the importance to buyers of only proceeding to exchange of Contracts after their building survey has been reviewed and understood.

-Guy Hollamby, Partner and Head of Residential Conveyancing at Thomson Snell & Passmore talks about his career and achievements leading one of the largest and most experienced residential property teams in the South East.
+Guy Hollamby, Partner at Thomson Snell & Passmore talks about his career and achievements leading one of the largest and most experienced residential property teams in the South East.